jsilets/jsilets/README.md

-👋 Hi, I’m Joshua Silets.
+👋  Hi there, I’m Joshua Silets.
+Most of my work here is in private repositories so you probably won't be able to see anything unless I am currently working on something public.

 Here's a shortlist about what I'm currently doing.

 - Bioinformatics Research @ The University of Chicago
 - Studying Artificial Intelligence @ Illinois Tech